BoyaLiao/BoyaLiao.github.io/_pages/about.md

   - /about.html
 ---

 I am currently pursuing a Master’s degree in Computer Technology at the Department of Computer Science and Technology, [ZheJiang University](https://www.zju.edu.cn/english/).
-I’m honored to work under the guidance of Prof. Mingli Song at the [VIPA](https://www.vipazoo.cn/).
+I’m honored to work under the guidance of Prof. Mingli Song at the [Laboratory of Visual Intelligence and Pattern Analysis](https://www.vipazoo.cn/).

 Before joining ZheJiang University, I earned my Bachelor’s degree in Computer Science and Technology from [Chang'an University](https://en.chd.edu.cn/).